coldshrine/study-notes/books/effective-java.md

 Given the difficulty of using `wait` and `notify` correctly, you should use the higher-level concurrency utilities instead.

 It is impossible to exclude concurrent activity from a concurrent collection; locking it will only slow the program.

+Use `ConcurrentHashMap` in preference to `Collections.synchronizedMap`.
+Doing so can dramatically increase the performance of concurrent applications.